gtampdotcom/the-pushup-challenge-charity-scraper-streamer.bot/README.md

 If you want it to periodically check the total and post it in chat when it changes, add a Timed Action in streamer bot:

 Settings > Timed Actions > pushupchallengeTimer, set the interval to 30 seconds or whatever delay you think is best.

+You can also fetch the total on demand with a command, click Commands tab, right click, add command, set action to pushupchallengeCommand

+The default text is "Total raised for The Push-Up Challenge charity: $100", you can change it by editing the C# code under "Sub action > Execute code".

 This is unofficial and not endorsed or supported by the pushupchallenge.
 Use at own risk.
 They may block too many requests or break compatibility at any time.